luigi-riefolo/simple_server/README.md

 # simple_server

-simple_server is Go implementation of an HTTP server.
+simple_server is a Go implementation of an HTTP server.

 ## Contributing